 The Museum hosts special event days* when you can see the restored beam engines in steam.
 Going back for one of those days has made our list of things to do with our boys!

 Have you been to the Abbey Pumping Station?
-Which was your favourite display?
+Which is your favourite display?

 *I understand that there is a small charge on special event days.